 \section{Introduction}

-Time series data are becoming ubiquitous in numerous real-world applications~\cite{wen2022robust,lai2021revisiting,zhou2022film,wang2018review}.
-Among them, electrical load forecasting is crucial for maintaining the supply and demand balance in the power system.
-Thanks to the development of machine learning in recent years, various methods have been developed for load forecasting~\cite{yildiz2017review, zhang2021review}.
-To further promote the development of this field, many power load forecasting competitions like the Global Energy Forecasting (GEF) Competition have been held for many years~\cite{hong2014global, hong2016probabilistic, hong2019global}.
-In addition, many competitions are targeting specific themes, like building energy management based on electricity demand and solar PV generation~\cite{CityLearn} and the impact of Covid-19 issues on the power systems~\cite{farrokhabadi2022day}.
-Although many advanced time series forecasting methods have emerged in the past decades, the winners of load forecasting competitions often use relatively simple machine learning models.
-The secret to their victory lies in targeted feature engineering and adjustment of forecasting strategies.
-And this is the major difference between load forecasting and general time series forecasting~\cite{sobhani2020temperature}.
+Time series data are becoming ubiquitous in numerous real-world applications \cite{wen2022robust,lai2021revisiting,zhou2022film,wang2018review}.
+Among them, energy forecasting is crucial for maintaining the supply and demand balance in the power system.
+Thanks to the development of machine learning in recent years, various methods have been developed for energy forecasting \cite{yildiz2017review, zhang2021review,aslam2021survey,benti2023forecasting, Yang2023GAM, Zhu2023eForecaster}.
+Although many advanced forecasting methods have emerged in the past decades, they still face significant bottlenecks in top-tier forecasting competitions and actual implementations within the energy sector \cite{hong2014global, hong2016probabilistic, hong2019global, nweye2022citylearn, farrokhabadi2022day}.
+On the one hand, they lack domain knowledge that is extremely important for energy forecasting, such as the impact of temperature on power load \cite{sobhani2020temperature}.
+On the other hand, they mainly focus on general statistical metrics and rarely consider the application characteristics of the energy sequence itself, such as the high uncertainty of renewable energy and the ultimate goals of energy forecasting, which must directly support actual grid operations like risk assessment and system reliability.

-To address this situation and provide a reference for future researchers in related fields, we have developed a package that is different from the existing time series packages~\cite{alexandrov2020gluonts, godahewa2021monash}.
-Specifically, in our package, we split the entire power forecasting process into five modules: data preprocessing, feature engineering, forecasting methods, postprocessing, and evaluation metrics.
-Our package will cover both probabilistic forecasting and point forecasting, providing feature engineering methods and predictors based on traditional machine learning models and deep learning models.
-Users can combine any of these components and obtain their customized models.
-Furthermore, our package adds specific functionalities to address the characteristics of load forecasting and its differences from traditional time series forecasting, greatly enhancing the user's freedom to construct load forecasting models.
-Below, we will introduce the characteristics of our forecasting package.